illtemperedklavier/wine-reviews-transformers/README.md

 -upload all scripts to this repo - work off new branch "alec"

 -please issue a new pull request to master when your work is ready for review.
 Please do this once every day

+-please send Nicola a check-in email every night with: 1) What you completed during the day; 2) What your major challenges are; 3) What you are planning on doing tomorrow